Isaac in the Bible

 Verse ConceptsServants, BadDishonesty, Examples OfPeople Possessing Other ThingsPeople Naming ThingsStock Keeping

-When his workers started digging another well, those herdsmen quarreled about that one, too, so Isaac named it Sitnah.
+His servants dug another well, but they quarreled over it too, so Isaac named it Sitnah.

 Verse ConceptsExcavationPeople OpposedPeople Naming Things

-Then he left that area and dug still another well.
-Because they did not quarrel over that one, Isaac named it Rehoboth, because he used to say, "The LORD has enlarged the territory for us.
-We will prosper in the land."
+Then he moved away from there and dug another well.
+They did not quarrel over it, so Isaac named it Rehoboth, saying, "For now the Lord has made room for us, and we will prosper in the land."

 Verse ConceptsAbundance, MaterialExcavationPotential Of FruitSpacious PlacePeople Naming ThingsFreedomMoving To A New Placespacefruitfulnessland